benbalter/Infinite-Scroll/readme.txt

 1. Loading the next set of posts

 == Changelog ==
+= 2.0b2.110713 =
+* Fixed multiple jQuery loaded conflicts.
+* Now uses standard Wordpress javascript insertion.
+* Loads locally stored jQuery 1.6.2 if current version is < 1.6
+  this can only be detected through Wordpress now, hence the fix for multiple versions conflicting (some naughty themes don't use Wordpress's javascript loading).

 = 2.0b2.110709 =
 * FIX: Default options not being recursively copied.
 * Updated to new options layout.